 The pranksters posted five video clips – including a particularly revolting clip involving a sandwich – that quickly spread through social media channels resulting in a barrage of anti-Dominos comments.

 Asking YouTube to remove the video proved tricky as the website requires approval from the person who posted the video in the first place – although that person was finally identified and contacted.

-Following the incident Dominos shut the store to sanitize the operation and the two employees were fired.
-However, they were critcised for not issuing an immediate statement.
+Following the incident, Dominos shut the store to sanitize the operation and the two employees were fired.
+However, they were criticised for not issuing an immediate statement.
 Dominos later claimed this was because they were worried about more people watching the clip.

 6) Tinder “Vanity Fair Article” Outrage